missionpinball/mpf-docs/hardware/pkone/drivers.rst

 .. image:: /hardware/images/pkone-extension.png

-The ``number:`` setting for each switch is its board's Address ID number in the PKONE chain, then the dash, then the driver output number.
+The ``number:`` setting for each switch is its board's Address ID number in the PKONE chain, then the dash, then the coil/driver output number.

 .. code-block:: mpf-config

    coils:
      my_coil:
-       number: 0-0    # Extension board with Address ID 0, driver 0
+       number: 0-1    # Extension board with Address ID 0, coil/driver 1
      some_other_coil:
-       number: 2-10    # Extension board with Address ID 2, driver 10
+       number: 2-10    # Extension board with Address ID 2, coil/driver 10

 Notes: